 IT Maintenance (Volunteer)

-We would like to wholeheartedly thank our amazing supporters: Guido Barbato, Martin Burns, Hugo Camacho, Lourdes Danon, Hien Dinh, Emile Lloyds-Fundi, Jessica Grande, Isabelle Greenstock, Emily Harding, Hur Hassnain, Yasmin Ibrahim, Malcolm Keight, Aanisah Khanzada, Andreas Kirkinis, Inna Kirsanova, Lauren Kramer, Lindsey Krummell, Fathum Mahamed, Nevada McEvoy-Cooke, Mark Middleton-Smith, Mark Owen, Laura Palomino, Dr. Bola Olabisi, Sergio Restrepo, Scott Saunders, Lenora Skeet, Sonya Stefanova, David Tsui, Isabelle Wirton, Luisa, Sarah, Rebecca, Musa Uzzaman and Xinqian (Nancy) Jiang.
+We would like to wholeheartedly thank our amazing supporters, volunteers & former personnel: Guido Barbato, Martin Burns, Hugo Camacho, Lourdes Danon, Hien Dinh, Emile Lloyds-Fundi, Jessica Grande, Isabelle Greenstock, Emily Harding, Hur Hassnain, Yasmin Ibrahim, Xinqian (Nancy) Jiang, Malcolm Keight, Aanisah Khanzada, Andreas Kirkinis, Inna Kirsanova, Lauren Kramer, Lindsey Krummell, Luisa, Fathum Mahamed, Nevada McEvoy-Cooke, Mark Middleton-Smith, Mark Owen, Laura Palomino, Dr. Bola Olabisi, Rebecca, Sergio Restrepo, Sam Ryan, Sarah, Scott Saunders, Lenora Skeet, Sonya Stefanova, David Tsui, Musa Uzzaman, and Isabelle Wirton.

 Tiger Tim Team

 Legal Counsel (Volunteer), Origin Ltd, Founder & MD

 As a an artist who believes that our talent and skills as humans are innate and has a purpose, not only to our own lives but to the world we live in.
 I am honoured to be part of the Real Aid Campaign enabling me to share my talent and fulfil that purpose.
 The MM model’s potential has inspired me to continue to craft ideas, deliver, and ultimately help in attaining its goals.

 Tiger Tim Series Animator